-Match your CV to the opportunity
+Match your resume to the opportunity

-Reading CVs that incorporate and tailor relevant keywords, terminology and key phrases to reflect the outline of the role you have applied for (and correctly match your skills) makes it easier for us to identify the specific qualities we are hiring for.
+Reading resumes that incorporate and tailor relevant keywords, terminology and key phrases to reflect the outline of the role you have applied for (and correctly match your skills) makes it easier for us to identify the specific qualities we are hiring for.

 Drawing again from your inbuilt knowledge, it’s always reassuring to see evidence within a resume that you have taken the time to do some research beyond the prospective company, by identifying products, challenges, or competitors that align with previous experience and achievements.

 Being clear in writing (and confident at the interview) about the successes you've achieved for your current or previous companies are highly desirable within a resume.
 All great goals are measurable!
-We will measure your suitability and fit for the job by the details and results you clearly outline in your CV.
+We will measure your suitability and fit for the job by the details and results you clearly outline in your resume.

-Basics to include in your CV
+Basics to include in your resume

-In preparing your CV, there are some fundamentals you should include, to put your application in the best light.
+In preparing your CV, there are some fundamentals you should include to put your application in the best light.